 Sales is also exciting for me because there are new challenges every day.
 And because your mind is working non-stop on how to make life even easier for your customers.
 Sales is fun when the environmental factors are right.
 This aspect was also important to me when, in my previous positions, I managed a small sales team and gave sales training courses, among other things.
 Accordingly, these were also based on a philosophy of authenticity and achieved very good effects.
 I think this was also because they liberated the employees in a certain way.

 You are in charge of our partner program FREE DEV.
 How do you want to promote it?

 Exactly, the FREE DEV programme is super exciting and really a win-win situation for everyone involved.
 I already have some ideas in mind to make it even more widely known.
 As a first step, I want to immerse myself in the world of our FREE DEVs and get to know them, preferably every single one 😉 In order to get as close as possible and understand their everyday work with all aspects, requirements, processes and needs.

-In addition, I would also like to collect feedback regarding our program and of course the hosting itself.
+I would also like to collect feedback regarding our program and, of course, the hosting itself.
 Here too, my aim is to align the program as closely as possible with what our partners need and want.
-Not only with the FREE DEV program but in general it is important for us to be "on the pulse" and in direct exchange with our freelancers, agencies, shop owners and companies.
+Not only with the FREE DEV program but in general it is important for us to be "on the pulse" and in direct exchange with our freelancers, agencies, store operators and companies.
 In order to pick up ideas and implement them in the shortest possible time.